aaquib90/livequest/README.md

 - Embed readers can opt into browser push notifications (service worker served from `/push-sw.js`).
 - Configure `NEXT_PUBLIC_VAPID_PUBLIC_KEY`, `VAPID_PRIVATE_KEY`, and `VAPID_SUBJECT` for web-push support.
 - Publishing an update triggers push payloads automatically; manual broadcasts are available via `POST /api/liveblogs/{id}/broadcast/notify`.

+### Supabase SSR Bundles
+- The edge runtime can lazy-load a pre-bundled copy of `@supabase/ssr` when `SUPABASE_SSR_MODULE_URL` is set.
+Bundle the module with `esbuild` (see `npx esbuild node_modules/@supabase/ssr/dist/module/index.js --bundle --format=esm --platform=browser --target=es2022 --minify --outfile=supabase-ssr.bundle.mjs`), upload it to public storage (e.g. Cloudflare R2), and point the env var at the resulting URL.
+- If the variable is not provided, the app falls back to the npm package, which increases the edge worker size.

 ### Discord Broadcasts
 - Add a Discord webhook URL in the Livequest settings to mirror updates to a channel (`discord_webhook_url` inside `settings`).